vdavez/htmldecks/readme.md

 ```
 Once you're done editing the slides, create the deck and start presenting.
 Simply as that.

+In presentation mode, by pressing escape, you'll be able to access a menu to return to editing or prepare the slides for printing in PDF.

 # Roadmap

 These are the features I'm planning on adding.
 Feel free to send in a pull request.
 Thanks!